SamanAtashi/Ruby-Catalog/README.md

 # Ruby Catalog
-An app for your personal catalog that can shows and stores your favourite books , music albums , games.
+An app for your catalog can show and store your favorite books, music albums, games.

 ## Getting Started
-Clone the project: `https://github.com/SamanAtashi/Ruby-Catalog.git` Skip if you already have ruby installed otherwise download `ruby` install it on your system Locate the `main.rb`
+Clone the project: `https://github.com/SamanAtashi/Ruby-Catalog.git` Skip if you already have ruby installed; otherwise, download `ruby` install it on your system Locate the `main.rb`
 Invoke the method from the above files with `ruby <name>`

 ## Video
-This is the link to our intorductory video: [Video](https://drive.google.com/file/d/1z9GmOor_HCmi6yKbLERvBtcwVHl-B9eg/view)
+This is the link to our introductory Video: [Video](https://drive.google.com/file/d/1z9GmOor_HCmi6yKbLERvBtcwVHl-B9eg/view)

 ## Authors